atomiv/atomiv.github.io/_pages/index.md

 ## Templates

 Atomiv provides templates for the entire software architecture, encompassing backend, frontend and test automation.
 These templates enable teams to achieve accelerated software development.
+Currently we provide .NET Core templates for backend development, but we will also plan to include Java Spring, PHP Laravel for backend, and including Angular, React and Vue for frontend.

 <table>